-These clean eating maple roasted Brussels sprouts are my absolute BEST brussels sprouts ever!
+These maple-roasted Brussels sprouts are my absolute BEST Brussels sprouts ever!
 (So far…)

 - It’s pretty easy to put together (even deseeding the pomegranate! – see video below!).

 - It’s a great blend of sweet and salty, which pairs nicely with the more bitter flavors from the Brussels sprouts (although you won’t notice anything bitter here).

 What Nutrition Benefits Do You Get From Maple Roasted Brussels Sprouts?

 - Brussels sprouts are high in antioxidants, fiber, vitamin K, and omega-3!

 - Pomegranates are high in vitamin C as well as antioxidants.
 They’ve also been reported to potentially help with digestion, cancer prevention, arthritis, and even heart disease!

 Oil – Any type you are comfortable using is fine.
 Just be aware of smoke points for different oils.